 Dr. McEwen was faculty at UCLA in the Departments of Psychiatry & Biobehavioral Sciences and Psychology for 7 years.
 While at UCLA she was the first investigator there to carve out the unique research area of physical exercise interventions in translational psychiatric research studies to improve neuroplasticity and restore compromised brain functioning.
 Additionally, her innovative multi-modal MRI approaches used sophisticated MRI methods to identify brain changes in structural and functional connectivity and neurochemical markers of activity-dependent neuroplasticity.
 Dr. McEwen is recognized as a pre-eminent investigator in this field with a track record for successful grant funding and growing publication record.
 She has led numerous research grants while at UCLA, including studies funded by the NIMH, Department of Defense, Brain and Behavior Research Foundation, National Center for Advancing Translational Sciences, National Parksinson’s Foundation, and Motion Picture and Television Fund.

-Dr. McEwen also holds a faculty appointment in the UCSD School of Medicine, Department of Psychiatry, where she collaborates on studies on physical activity and neuroplasticity in aging populations.
+Before coming to PNI Dr. McEwen’s most recent position was a faculty appointment in the UCSD School of Medicine, Department of Psychiatry, where she collaborates on studies on physical activity and neuroplasticity in aging populations.
 She serves as the Director of Industrial Research Partnerships in the UCSD Mental Health and Technology Center, which develops novel technology tools to solve mental health problems, and mentors several UCSD undergraduate students in the development of mobile-based mental health intervention projects.

 Dr. McEwen is the co-founder of Genius Gyms, a technology company incubated at the UCSD Qualcomm Institute which has created a software application that integrates wearable technologies and cognitive training games to help older adults improve their mental and physical health and promote successful aging through exercise.